mmistakes/made-mistakes-jekyll/_posts/articles/2013-09-29-paper-53-drawing-water-waves.md

 	<figcaption>In the photo reference to the right you&rsquo;ll notice the water is darkest at the horizon and gradually fades down &#8212; that&rsquo;s the effect you&rsquo;re looking to replicate by increasing the speed of your stroke as you approach the bottom.</figcaption>
 </figure>

-**ProTip:** Applying multiple coats adjacent to the horizon line and lightening as you work down will add dimension to the painting.
+<i class="fa fa-magic fa-2x"></i> **ProTip:** Applying multiple coats adjacent to the horizon line and lightening as you work down will add dimension to the painting.
 Fading into the paper will also give you more flexibility later if you decide to add a beach or coastline.
 {: .notice}

 ### Adding Wave Chop